Vaskivskyi/ha-chroma/README.md

 #### Services

 The `chroma.service_send_message` service allows sending any string message to your per-key RGB keyboard.
 The message will be displayed symbol by symbol.
+Please, refer to the [how-to documentation](https://github.com/Vaskivskyi/ha-chroma/blob/main/docs/how-to.md) for more details.

 Currently, the following keyboard layouts are supported: `EN_US`.